orasanen/thetaOscillator/readme.md

 If you use this algorithm in publications, please cite:

-Rasanen, O., Doyle, G. & Frank, M. C. (in press).
+Rasanen, O., Doyle, G. & Frank, M. C. (2018).
 Pre-linguistic segmentation of speech into syllable-like units.
-Cognition.
+Cognition, 171, 130–150.

 ------------